 You can also let go of your reins and experience precious seconds of weightlessness as you get whisked into the air!
 Don't worry; you'll be wearing a life vest.

-The exhilarating jet ski ride experience is a must-try in Boracay!
+The exhilarating jet ski ride Boracay activity is a must-try!
 It usually lasts for about 15 to 30 minutes.
 You'll be given the necessary instructions such as the braking system, how to handle the throttle, how to shut it off in case of emergency, and more.
 It's a great way to explore the island!

 You don't need to be an advanced surfer to try this exciting watersport!
-You can rent a board and join a paddleboarding session if you're interested in maneuvering it while exploring Boracay's famous beaches.
+You can rent a board and join a Boracay paddleboarding activity if you're interested in maneuvering it while exploring Boracay's famous beaches.
 It's also an excellent way to practice your balance.

 If retail therapy is more to your speed after hours of frolicking around the island, then make a beeline for D' mall.
 D'Mall is Boracay's open-air mall located in Station 2 between White Beach and Boracay Main Road.